cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 CometBFT to detect such malicious behavior.
 When malicious behavior is detected, CometBFT will gossip evidences of misbehavior to other nodes and commit the evidences to the chain once they are verified by a subset of validators.
-These evidences will then be passed on to the Application through ABCI++.
+These evidences will then be passed on to the Application through ABCI.
 It is the responsibility of the Application to handle evidence of misbehavior and exercise punishment.

 There are two forms of evidence: Duplicate Vote and Light Client Attack.
 More